jenncross/jenncross.github.io/index.md

   </div>
   <div class="bio-content">
     <h2>About Me</h2>
-    <p>I'm a Research Assistant Professor at the <a href="https://ceeo.tufts.edu/">Tufts University Center for Engineering Education and Outreach</a>.
+    <p>I am a Research Assistant Professor at the <a href="https://ceeo.tufts.edu/">Tufts University Center for Engineering Education and Outreach</a>.
 I design interactive systems through participatory methodologies, bridging robotics, human-centered design, and education.</p>

-    <p>I completed my Ph.D. in Robotics at the Carnegie Mellon Robotics Institute, advised by <a href="http://www.cs.cmu.edu/~illah/">Professor Illah Nourbakhsh</a>.
-I was a fellow of both the IES-supported <a href="http://www.cmu.edu/pier/">Program for Interdisciplinary Education Research</a> and the <a href="https://www.nsfgrfp.org/">National Science Foundation Graduate Research Fellowship Program</a>.
-I completed my undergraduate degree in Electrical and Computer Engineering at the <a href="http://olin.edu/">F. W. Olin College of Engineering</a>.</p>
+    <p> My interdisciplinary training has encompassed many fields.
+I worked as a postdoctoral scholar in the <a href="https://www.ceeoinnovations.org/fetlab/">Future Educational Technologies Lab</a> at Tufts University mentored by Prof. Chris Rogers.
+I completed my Ph.D. and M.S. in Robotics at the Robotics Institute at Carnegie Mellon University under the supervision of Prof. Illah Nourbakhsh.
+My graduate studies were supported by fellowships from both the National Science Foundation (NSF) Graduate Research Fellowship Program and the Institute of Education Sciences (IES) Program for Interdisciplinary Education Research.
+My undergraduate studies were in Electrical and Computer Engineering from the F. W. Olin College of Engineering. </p>
   </div>

 </div>